mj6meron/Multithreading-and-data-synchronization---Java/README.md

-Process Threads and sycrinization of data on critical section
+Process Threads and synchronization of data on critical section